 Boer losses are estimated at 60 killed and 300 wounded.

 The regiments present at the battle received the battle honour ‘Modder River’.
 All the regiments that fought in South Africa received the battle honour ‘South Africa’ with the dates of presence in the country.

 De la Rey and Cronje withdrew to the Magersfontein position 6 miles to the North of the Modder River to await the next attack by Methuen’s force, pressing on up the railway to relieve Kimberley.

 - If Lord Methuen had been a student of military history he might have found inspiration from General Howe’s conduct of the British attack at the Battle of Brandywine Creek in 1777 against the Americans.
 George Washington defended a river and a number of fords on either side.

 Howe fixed the Americans with a feint attack while he marched upstream until he found an undefended ford, enabling him to cross and attack the Americans in the rear.
-Fords were easy to identify as they were marked by cattle hoof prints on each side.
+Fords could be identified by the cattle hoof prints entering the river on each side.